-In no time Mark prepared a classical dining and TV watching setup: there was the central table in front of the TV set with drinks, nuts, sauces, fruits, tea, and coffee.
-On the sides, Mark placed two small additional foldable tables.
-On each of them, he put a big hamburger on a paper plate, a paper cup filled with coleslaw, potato chips, paper napkins, drinking mugs.

-Mark, contemplating the setup, commented:

-- All this is not that bad, but next time we should plan it better if we will have dinner together.
-We could agree in advance a better menu.
-Let me apologize for tonight's poor spread.

-The two boys took their seat close to each other on the couch in front of the TV, which was showing some serial.
+In no time, Mark prepared a classical dining and TV watching setup: central table in front of the TV, set with drinks, nuts, sauces, fruits, tea and coffee; two small additional foldable tables on the sides, each carrying a big hamburger on a paper plate, a paper cup filled with coleslaw, potato chips, paper napkins, and drinking mugs.
+Mark, contemplating the setup, commented: "All this isn't that bad, but next time we should plan it better if we're going to have dinner together.
+We could agree in advance on a better menu.
+Let me apologize for tonight's poor spread."
+The two boys took their seats close to each other on the couch in front of the TV, which was showing some series.
 Billie was on Mark's left.
 Once he had finished eating, he accurately cleaned his fingers with the napkin and then reclined his head on Mark's shoulder.
-Marks ruffled his hair on the back of his head.
-Then he told him quietly:

-- Please don't fall asleep.
+Mark ruffled his hair on the back of his head.
+Then he told him guietly: "Please don't fall asleep.
 You came to do Math exercises, not to doze on my sofa, to say nothing of my shoulder.
-Should we start doing Math now, before you are gone altogether?

-Billie (yawning drowsily):

-- No, I usually doze a bit during the first phase of my digestion (he rubbed his tummy), but... then I wake up.
-Promise. - OK, if that's so, just relax and do as you please.
+Should we start doing Math now, before you're gone altogether?"
+Billie (yawning drowsily): "No, I usually doze a bit during the first phase of my digestion (he rubbed his tummy), but... then I wake up.
+Promise."
+"Okay, if that's so, just relax and do as you please."
 Billie, with a satisfied expression, made his head comfortable, adjusting Mark's shoulder as if it were a pillow.
 He kept his promise, though, and after less than twenty minutes, he had recharged his batteries.

 After exactly one hour, sixty minutes, to the total disappointment of Billie, Mark announced that it was time to do Math.
-Billie muttered that he would have watched willingly something else on TV, but Mark, albeit smiling, was adamant.

-- If one makes a formal agreement, then he must keep it.

-Billie tried to object that there was no formal agreement with anybody, but Mark said:

-- We both made a deal with Billie and Mark.
+Billie muttered that he would have willingly watched something else on TV, but Mark, albeit smiling, was adamant.
+"If one makes a formal agreement, then he must keep it."
+Billie tried to object that there was no formal agreement with anybody, but Mark said: "We both made a deal with Billie and Mark.
 I value both of them immensely.
-I would never break an agreement I made with them.
+I would never break an agreement I made with them."
 Thus, Billie had to comply.
-He did not mind, though.
+He didn't mind, though.
 He appreciated more and more Mark's unbending character, so different from that of all his other friends.

-9. The Math Lesson.
-Mark's room.
+9. The Math Lesson: Mark's Room